extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 details on the violation.
 The initial characters of such messages are always '`(style)`'.
 Note that these messages are treated as warning messages, so they normally do not prevent the generation of an object file.
-The :switch:`-gnatwe` switch can be used to treat warning messages, including style messages, as fatal errors.
+The *-gnatwe* switch can be used to treat warning messages, including style messages, as fatal errors.

-The switch :switch:`-gnaty` on its own (that is not followed by any letters or digits) is equivalent to the use of :switch:`-gnatyy` as described above, that is all built-in standard style check options are enabled.
+The switch :samp:`-gnaty` on its own (that is not followed by any letters or digits) is equivalent to the use of *-gnatyy* as described above, that is all built-in standard style check options are enabled.

-The switch :switch:`-gnatyN` clears any previously set style checks.
+The switch :samp:`-gnatyN` clears any previously set style checks.

 .. _Run-Time_Checks: